load packages =====

 filter(syntactic_transitivity=='intransitive', clause_type == "subordinate") |>

-[1] "Ia menambahkan, pemerintah, melalui Badan Perencanaan Pembangunan Nasional (Bappenas) dan Kementerian Keuangan, harus menggodoknya terlebih dulu, baru kemudian mengambil keputusan untuk<m>membeli</m>atau tidak."
+pull(node_sentences) [1] "Ia menambahkan, pemerintah, melalui Badan Perencanaan Pembangunan Nasional (Bappenas) dan Kementerian Keuangan, harus menggodoknya terlebih dulu, baru kemudian mengambil keputusan untuk<m>membeli</m>atau tidak."

 [2] "Ketika<m>membeli</m>Barclays berkomitmen tak akan menggadaikan Bank Akita selama lima tahun."